normai/purpleterms/README.md

 The project got a bit inflated with files.
 Don't let this distract you.
  All that matters and all you need, is one single file: `terminal.js`.

+<a name="vision"></a>
+## Vision

+A terminal seems a nice toy today.
+But still you see e.g. in Windows many system tasks not being available from Explorer, only from console.
+Why?
+ Because computers do communicate in terms of commands.
+Even quantum computers.

+The word **console** I find an even more concise designation for a terminal, because the word carries the term 'solid' in it.
+A console represents the system.
+A console must be reliable under all circumstances.
+If it wobbles, the system breaks.

+Of course, from such solid state, Termjnal is far away.
+But this is the direction to look.

+Last not least, imagine speach recognition applied, and suddenly further interesting aspects appear.

 <a name="usage"></a>
 ## Usage